thameenas/chatlingo-ai/README.md

 The application uses PostgreSQL for data persistence.
 The database is automatically provisioned by Render and includes:

-- `last_day_number` table: Stores the last day number for each phone number
+- `last_day_number` table: Stores the last day number and original phone number for each user
 - `chat_history` table: Stores the chat history with timestamps

 The database connection is automatically configured using the `DATABASE_URL` environment variable provided by Render.